-Plainly put: don’t assume a single thing about residential clients’ construction projects.
+Plainly put: don’t assume a single thing about residential construction projects.
 So, if your client says, “We’re adding another story to our home,” ask them exactly what they plan to do.
-We heard from an agent who secured a builders risk policy for a homeowner who added a new first floor by raising the entire structure off its foundation — an automatic disqualifier for builders risk coverage.
+We heard from an agent who secured builders risk insurance for a homeowner who added a new first floor by raising the entire structure off its foundation — an automatic disqualifier for builders risk coverage.
 The agent assumed the new floor would be added to the top of the home (as most would) and didn’t clarify — so they were unaware of the severity of the risk.

 When it comes to any project you’re planning to insure, ask a lot of questions and write very detailed project descriptions.
 Gray areas can lead to very unhappy clients when they thought they were covered for something, but their project turns out to be ineligible.